32 Things to Do in Huatulco in 2026

 - Through Downtown

-- Stop for mezcal tasting and snack
+- Stop for mezcal tasting and snack of chocolate and mole

-- go to the Huatulco sign in Tangolunda
+- Go to the Huatulco sign in Tangolunda

 - Through Santa Cruz